麻豆传媒

 How to set up MFA

 The authenticator app we recommend using is Okta Verify.
-However, IT Services also supports the use of Microsoft Authenticator, Google Authenticator and FreeOTP.
+However, IT Services also supports the use of Microsoft Authenticator and Google Authenticator.
 If you already have these installed on your phone there is no need to re-install.
 Please follow the instructions below for how to set up your chosen authenticator app:

 What if I don't have a smartphone?